kubagdynia/CacheDrive/README.md

     bool TryGetValue<T>(string key, out T value);

     /// <summary>
+    /// Attempts to get the value associated with the specified key from the cache.
+    /// </summary>
+    /// <param name="key">The key of the value to get.</param>
+    /// <param name="hashKey">Whether the key should be hashed.
+Can be used for long keys.</param>
+    /// <param name="value">
+    /// When this method returns, value contains the object from
+    /// the cache with the specified key or the default value of
+    /// <typeparamref name="T"/>, if the operation failed.
+    /// </param>
+    /// <returns>true if the key was found in the cache, otherwise, false.</returns>
+    bool TryGetValue<T>(string key, bool hashKey, out T value);

+    /// <summary>
     /// Get the value associated with the specified key from the cache.
     /// </summary>
     /// <param name="key">The key of the value to get.</param>